 Often batteries are connected to an inverter which supplies 240V AC power to run most appliances in a standard house.
 An inverter is not required for stand alone systems that run DC appliances.

-… more information about stand alone solar power systems.
+… more information about off grid solar power systems.

 Solar PV pumping systems are used for irrigation and drinking water in places where there is no mains power available.
 Solar PV water pumps make an ideal replacement for diesel and petrol powered pumps as they deliver the most water when it is needed, i.e. when the sun is shining.
 They also emit no greenhouse gas and last a very long time.
 Essentially, any DC pump could be converted to a solar pump with the correct controller.

 … more information about solar pumping.

 Solar thermal applications are the most widely used category of solar energy technology.
 These technologies use heat from the sun for water and space heating, ventilation, and many other applications.